daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 This will run a line for each iteration of clustering.
 This is run until the Matthews correlation coefficient (MCC) value is maximized.
 A high MCC = high confidence in clustering.
 MCC is optimized by randomly aligning sequences to OTU's and calculating the correlation coefficient.
 Then sequences are moved between OTU's to see if the MCC is improved.
 This is repeated many times until the MCC is maximized.
 This method is fast and RAM efficient.
 AKA Opticlust.

-Third, we will run `cluster.split` to calculate the distance and cluster within each taxonomic level (order in this case) in parallel, then bring the data back together.
+Alternatively, you could run `cluster.split` to calculate the distance and cluster within each taxonomic level (order in this case) in parallel, then bring the data back together.
 This will generate a file that indicates which sequence are in which OTU's.

-cluster.split uses a cutoff of 0.03 which is 3% difference.
+We do not need this in this analysis.

 ```
-cluster.split(fasta=mcap.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.fasta, count=mcap.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.pick.count_table, taxonomy=mcap.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.pick.taxonomy, taxlevel=3, cutoff=0.03, splitmethod=classify)
+cluster.split(fasta=mcap.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.fasta, count=mcap.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.pick.count_table, taxonomy=mcap.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.pick.taxonomy, taxlevel=4, cutoff=0.03, splitmethod=classify)
 ```

+We would move directly to the make.shared step (below) if you want to use ASV since the distance and clustering steps do not need to be completed for ASVs.

 Next we will make a shared file.
-This .shared file has the label for 3% OTU, sample name, the number of OTU's and then the number of time each OTU appears in each sample.
+This .shared file has the label for the OTU, sample name, the number of OTU's and then the number of time each OTU appears in each sample.

 This file will be the basis of what we will do to measure richness of communities compared to each other.